THINGS TO DO/PLACES TO GO OUTDOOR FUN

 Visit Rochester’s Chuck E. Cheese on 16th St. SE, behind the Apache Mall next to Trader Joe’s.

 ABC & Toy Zone offers story time Wednesday, Friday and Saturday at 10:30am.

 CineMagic Theatres offers a FREE Kids’ Movie is held most Saturday mornings.
 Visit their website for this week’s movie and time.

 Mayo Civic Center is located in downtown Rochester.
 It is southern Minnesota’s largest event center and is home to conventions, trade shows (the annual Home Show — the community’s annual motivator to get “projects” done around the house), sporting events (like the Harlem Globetrotters), and entertainment (Sesame Street Live among others).
 Check out their website for a full calendar of upcoming events.

-A wonderful local toy store.
-Find everything a kid could want: trains, dolls, games, dress up, art supplies, and so much more.
+ABC & Toy Zone offers everything a kid could want: trains, dolls, games, dress up, art supplies, and so much more.
 Sign up to receive the store’s emails to find out all about latest arrivals and great discounts.
-Enjoy their story hour every Monday, Tuesday, and Wednesday.
+Enjoy their story hour every Wednesday, Friday and Saturday.